 - 1. Officer Duty to Co-operate meetings will take place in consultation with the Chair and Vice-Chair of the Committee; - 2.
 Member meetings would involve the Chair and Vice-Chair of both the Policy and Resources Committee and the Strategic Planning and Infrastructure Committee, as required; - 3.
-A basic record the meeting would be published on the Council's website; - 4.
-Statements of Common Ground be held in draft form and then presented to the Committee when ready for agreement, with any urgent subsequent changes to be in consultation with the Chair and Vice-Chair of the Committee; and - 5.
-The protocol be re-presented to the Committee, to include the changes requested, for ratification.
+A record the meetings would be published on the Council's website; and - 4.
+Statements of Common Ground be held in draft form and then presented to the Committee when ready for agreement, with any urgent subsequent changes to be in consultation with the Chair and Vice-Chair of the Committee.